ShamilaP-Gsoc/opensource-practice/README.md

 # Open Source Practice
-This repository is for practicing Git,GitHub,and open-source contribution workflows in preparation for GSoc 2026.
+This repository is for practicing Git,GitHub,and open-source contribution workflows in preparation for GSoc,Winter of Code Social,Winter of Code 5.O 2026.

 ## Goals
 - Learn Git & GitHub